brananharrison/EmployeeScheduler/README.md

 ```
 The result is a robust measurement of an employee's character on the interval [0,1] where 1 is a perfect employee, and 0 is a much less than perfect employee. <br><br>

-In addition to the attendance score, the second consideration is the **Assigned Hours Proportion**.
+#### In addition to the attendance score, the second consideration is the **Assigned Hours Proportion**
 This is a proportion created from the current assigned hours / minimum desired hours and it's meant to balance the distribution of shift assignments based on what has already been assigned.

 ```python
 for employee in employees: